wgmi-community/docs/docs/intro.md

 sidebar_position: 1
 ---

-# Welcome to the WGMI DAO Docs
+# Welcome to the WGMI Docs

 WGMI is on a mission to bring more community professionals to Web3.